When your Disney vacation comes to an end, it’s really easy to start wishing that you could stay longer!

 With a $300 grocery budget, plus an extra $100 a week to eat out and dine in the parks, your annual food budget would be $8,400.

 For travel, our fictional guest will keep their car on-site.
 This means that they’ll pay for parking, which is $25 a night or $9,125 per year.
 They’re now also paying for gas, which we’ll budget out at $100 a month.
 (Considering they may still use Disney transportation).

-For an annual pass, we’ll be buying the Platinum Pass for $899 before tax.
+For an annual pass, we’ll be buying the Disney Sorcerer Pass for $899 (sales for this pass are currently paused) before tax.
 Our merchandise budget will go up to $500 for the year so that we can buy some presents for friends and family as well.
 (Or a pair of designer Minnie ears every now and then!)

 Just for Fun: Living Extravagantly